 - Trip interruption service

 The most popular extended warranty company by far, CarShield has protected more than one million vehicles since opening its doors in 2005.
-It has a 4.4-star rating on Google based on more than 2,500 reviews.
+It has a 4.1 out of 5.0-star rating on Google based on more than 8,000 reviews.
 CarShield is endorsed by Ernie Hudson and Adrienne Janic and has had featured spots on CNN, ESPN, and HGTV.

-With CarShield, you have the choice between six customizable plans:
+With CarShield, you have the choice among six customizable warranty coverage plans:

-- Gold: Powertrain plus, including the air conditioner and starter
+- Gold: Powertrain coverage, plus protection for the air conditioner and starter

-- High Tech: Covers expensive electronics in modern cars
+- Aluminum: Covers expensive electronics in modern cars

-- Specialty: Covers specialty vehicles like motorcycles and all-terrain vehicles (ATVs)
+- Motorcycle and ATV: Covers specialty vehicles like motorcycles and all-terrain vehicles

 Other benefits to using CarShield include: